-The liability for experience rating refunds would take account of .26 the assumptions in calculating the policy liabilities in respect of those matters which determine experience rating refunds, the difference between the basis for policy liabilities and the corresponding basis in the experience rating, and any cross-rating across coverages in the experience rating.
+The liability for experience rating refunds would take account of .26 the assumptions in calculating the insurance contract liabilities in respect of those matters which determine experience rating refunds, the difference between the basis for the insurance contract liabilities and the corresponding basis in the experience rating, and any cross-rating across coverages in the experience rating.

-- The experience rating refund element of the policy liabilities would include provision for adverse deviations only for - risk of misestimation (C-2 risk) of interest rates and risk of interest rate change (C-3 risk), and - uncertainty in the calculation of the experience rating refund. - The experience rating refund element of the policy liabilities would not be negative except to the extent that in settlement it may be offset against another liability or recovered from policyholders. - Where an insurer holds an asset for an accrued experience rating deficit, the actuary would test the appropriateness and recoverability of the receivable amount using the valuation assumptions and methodology for experience rating refunds, and make an adjustment to the policy liabilities if necessary.
+The experience rating refund element of the insurance contract liabilities would include .27 provision for adverse deviations only for risk of misestimation (C-2 risk) of interest rates and risk of interest rate change (C-3 risk), and uncertainty in the calculation of the experience rating refund.

+- The experience rating refund element of the insurance contract liabilities would not be negative .28 except to the extent that in settlement it may be offset against another liability or recovered from policy owners. - Where an insurer holds an asset for an accrued experience rating deficit, the actuary would test .29 the appropriateness and recoverability of the receivable amount using the valuation assumptions and methodology for experience rating refunds, and make an adjustment to the insurance contract liabilities if necessary.